bunyk/fasolasi/README.md

 ## TODO
 There is no official roadmap, I just have some random ideas:

-- "Play any note to start", to not give fixed time to get instrument and fingers into position.
-- Display note names
 - Fingering diagram (and option to turn it off)
 - Highscores/Leaderboard
 - Training mode,